Skip to content

 Metric Description

-smg_health_check_total Health check results by worker and status
+smg_worker_health_checks_total Health check results by worker type and result

-smg_worker_health_status Current health status per worker (0=unhealthy, 1=healthy)
+smg_worker_health Current health status per worker (1=healthy, 0=unhealthy)

 Useful PromQL Queries